Menu

 If you're a British or Irish citizen, you have the right to live and work in Gibraltar without a visa.
 You can relocate, set up as self-employed, or work remotely for an overseas employer.

 If you're from outside the EU, you'll need a visa and work permit.
 Gibraltar's immigration office handles these on a case-by-case basis.
-Remote workers employed by non-Gibraltar companies fall into a grey area, so getting proper advice is essential.
+Remote workers employed by non-Gibraltar companies fall into a grey area, so getting proper legal advice first is essential.

-The key point: simply sitting in a Gibraltar cafe with your laptop doesn't automatically make you tax resident or legally employed there.
+The key point: sitting in a Gibraltar cafe with your laptop doesn't automatically make you tax resident or legally employed there.
 You need to formalise your status.

 How Does Gibraltar Tax Remote Workers?